-- 11.34.
-The assessment of impacts on water will be in accordance with the Department of Environment and Heritage Protection's (DEHP) application requirements for the ERAs with impacts to water (Guideline ESR/2015/1837). - 11.35.
-Identify the quantity, quality and location of all potential discharges of water and wastewater by the project, whether as point sources (such as controlled discharges) or diffuse sources (such as irrigation to land of treated sewage effluent). - 11.36.
-Assess the potential impacts of any discharges on the quality and quantity of receiving waters taking into consideration the assimilative capacity of the receiving environment and the practices and procedures that would be used to avoid or minimise impacts.
+- 11.41.
+The assessment of impacts on water will be in accordance with the DEHP information guideline for an environmental impact statement TOR Guideline Water, where relevant, located on the DEHP website (refer to appendix 1). - 11.42.
+Identify the quantity, quality and location of all potential discharges of water and wastewater by the project, whether as point sources (such as controlled discharges) or diffuse sources (such as irrigation to land of treated sewage effluent). - 11.43.
+Assess the potential impacts of any discharges on the quality and quantity of receiving waters taking into consideration the assimilative capacity of the receiving environment and the practices and procedures that would be used to avoid or minimise impacts. - 11.44.
+Where significant cuttings or tunnelling is proposed, identify the presence of any sulphide minerals in rocks with potential to create acidic, metalliferous and saline drainage.
+Should they be present, describe the practicality of avoiding their disturbance.
+If avoidance is not practicable, characterise the potential of the minerals to generate contaminated drainage and describe abatement measures that will be applied to avoid adverse impacts to surface and groundwater quality. - 11.45.
+Describe the potential impacts of in-stream works on hydrology and water quality.